 For the Gruffalo party I did this amazing spread of themed food.
 This time round because we were catering for 27 children I stuck to the normal party food with a couple of treats thrown in.
 Including jelly boats made by Nannie and these marshmallow lolly pops.
 Monkey loved dipping them in chocolate although I had no idea how many sprinkles you needed!
 I also went to the £1 shop and brought some fun dog bowls as serving dishes.
 Party hack 5 – themed cupcakes are either a lot of work or expensive so instead I brought some pre-made ones and cut out sugar papered Paw Patrol figures to go on top.
 As it was heavy weight sugar paper it meant they looked 3D.

 This time I also did a Piñata which meant I could fill it with the normal party bag toys.
 Not wanting to encourage violence I opted for one which worked by the ribbons being pulled.
-However I would not recommend this, as it didn’t work which meant I ended up having to rip Marshall in half.
-It did provide some adult entertainment as I think everyone thought it quite funny when Monkey pulled down hard on the ribbons and nothing happened!
+However I would not recommend this.
+It didn’t work which meant I ended up having to rip Marshall in half.
+It did provide some adult entertainment.
+As I think everyone thought it quite funny when Monkey pulled down hard on the ribbons and nothing happened!
 He was a little disappointed though!

-I have set up a pointers board with all sorts of Paw Patrol party ideas here:
+I have set up a Pinterest board with all sorts of Paw Patrol party ideas here: